SumiSastri/typescript-with-react/README.md

 # Typescript overview
 Typescript, is an open-source library created by Microsoft.
-It is a superset of JavaScript.
+It is a superset of JavaScript that allows static typing.
 It is what C++ is to C. Browsers do not compile Typescript, so it requires a transpiler (compiler) to convert back into Javascript.
+Based on the dotnet system and is closely related to object oriented programming languages.

 Problems that TypeScript solves - as it is statically typed it reduces errors (bugs) as types are checked automatically preventing the accidental assignment of invalid values.
 It is easier to maintain in the long-term as it handles.

-- Prototypal inheritance
+- Bad type coercion
+- Bugs in run time caught in compile type
+- Dynamic typing changed to static typing
 - Equality and type juggling
-- Scope
+- Scope clarity
-- Lack of strictly typed types
+- Works on classes, object oriented programming concepts like inheritance
+- Support for more types - enums, tuples etc.
+- Structuring large code base difficult to maintain purely in JS due to these shortcomings
+- Compatible with node, react, angular and other libraries

 Documentation
  [https://www.typescriptlang.org/docs/handbook/basic-types.html]